nginxinc/kubernetes-ingress/docs/README.md

 - `link`: makes it possible to link to a file and prepend the path with the Hugo baseUrl
 - `openapi`: loads an OpenAPI spec and renders as HTML using ReDoc
 - `raw-html`: makes it possible to include a block of raw HTML
-- `readfile`: includes the content of another file in the current file; does not require the included file to be in a specific location
+- `readfile`: includes the content of another file in the current file; does not require the included file to be in a specific location.